 This hack is used at your own risk as we cannot guarantee that there may be some browser issues that arise from implementing these extensions and TUIO scripts.
 Any feed back much appreciated.

-Copy the UPDD TUIO.exe to the /program files/updd folder and run as appropriate.
+If the link above links to the .exe then copy the UPDD-TUIO.exe to the /program files/updd folder and run as appropriate.
 If run from a different folder you will need to copy the tbapi.dll, ace_UPDD_5.6.2.dll into the same folder.